thelfer/mfem-mgis/docs/paper/joss/paper.md

 # Summary

 The `MFEM-MGIS-MFRONT` (MMM) application, aims at efficiently use supercomputers in the field of implicit nonlinear thermo-mechanics.
+This open-source library is based on several components as prerequisites: the `MFEM` (Modular Finite Element Methods) library, the `MGIS` (MFront Generic Interface Support) library and the `MFront` code generator.

+# MFEM-based Thermo-Mechanical Solver for Nuclear Fuel Simulations

-This open-source library is based on several components as prerequisites.
-The first component, `MFEM` [@mfem; @mfem-web], is a finite element library designed for current supercomputers but also for the upcoming exascale supercomputers.
+`MFEM` [@mfem; @mfem-web], is a finite element library designed for current supercomputers but also for the upcoming exascale supercomputers.
 It provides many useful features for carrying out realistic
 simulations: support for curvilinear meshes, high order approximation spaces and different families of finite elements, interfaces to several types of parallel solvers (including matrix-free ones), preconditioners, and native support for adaptive non-conforming mesh refinement (AMR).

-# MFEM-based Thermo-Mechanical Solver for Nuclear Fuel Simulations

 Originating from the applied mathematics and parallel computing communities, `MFEM` offers both performance and a large panel of advanced mathematical features.
 In particular,